 - Price - Are you willing to splash out for the best phone you can find, or are you strapped for cash and want something cheap and cheerful?
 Check out our guide to the best cheap phones if you're on a budget, or find out about our top phones this year if you're not.

 - Size, shape, and design - You're going to be using your new phone a lot, so make sure it's one you like holding.
 Huge phablets, chunky compact phones, sleek metal, and colourful plastic all look and feel very different.
 Large screens are ideal if you browse the web, watch videos, or play games a lot, but smaller screens tend to be cheaper.

-- Operating system - iPhone, Android, Windows Phone, or Blackberry?
-All come with unique benefits… and problems. iOS has excellent connectivity and can sync with your iPod, iPad, or Mac seamlessly.
+- Operating system - iPhone or Android?
+Each comes with unique benefits… and problems. iOS has excellent connectivity and can sync with your iPod, iPad, or Mac seamlessly.
 Androids, on the other hand, are super customisable, but look a little different on every phone.
-And Windows Phones are wonderfully easy to use, but don't have as many apps available to download.
 Going for an Android?
 Find out what our favourite ones are in our guide.

 - Specifications - Think processors, RAM, and so on.
 Most flagship phones have the latest tech, which is ideal if you want to use lots of apps, play games, watch video, or multitask.
 On the other hand, there's no use shelling out for top-shelf specs if you'll never use them.

 - Storage - Internal storage is used for holding your apps, messages, photos, and files, and can often be expanded with an SD card.
 A big-ish app can take up more than 1GB quite easily, so don't be too conservative here.

 - Display - Some phones offer displays with amazing quad-HD quality - though that usually means they cost more.
 Still, it can be worth the expense if you'll be using your phone to read small text, watch videos, or play games.